 Pay your employees incorrectly or late and you’ll start to see problems creeping in.
 Employees may suffer from short-term cash flow problems, be unable to pay bills and may even suffer with weak credit scores as a result.

 After all, who wants to work for someone who pays their employees unreliably?
 Paying employees inconsistently can damage employee morale, negatively impact a company’s reputation and damage your ability to recruit and retain team members.

 In this article we explain what PAYE is and look at the basic rules by which businesses must manage this aspect of employment.

-Pay as you Earn – frequently abbreviated to PAYE – was first introduced in 1944.
-It is the system by which employers in the UK deduct Income Tax and National Insurance contributions from an employee’s wages before paying their salary or pension.
+Pay as you earn – frequently abbreviated to PAYE – was first introduced in 1944.
+It's the system by which UK employers deduct income tax and National Insurance contributions from an employee wages, before paying their salary or pension.

 Employees have a tax code which is calculated by HMRC.
 This determines how much an employer deducts from someone’s gross pay.
 The amount someone is paid after deductions have been made is called net pay.